-Even when I got the connection lost error, I also start thinking that what should I do.
-If I reload this page I lost my content that I write in the post.
+Even when I get the WordPress connection lost error, I also start thinking about what should I do next.
+If I reload this page I lose the content that I wrote in the post.
 And I did not even know how long it would take to fix.
-I wait for almost 1 hour but the connection lost still appears.

 If you also faced the same problem then read the full tutorial to solve the “Connection lost.
 Saving has been disabled until you’re reconnected” error.

-If you installed the W3 Total Cache Plugin then it may the cause of this error.
-To resolve the Connection Lost issue, I disabled the Object Cache of W3 Total Cache.
-It works for some peoples and also for me.
+If you installed the W3 Total Cache Plugin then it may be the cause of this error.
+To resolve the connection lost issue, I disabled the Object Cache of W3 Total Cache.
+It works for some people and also for me.

 But since I don’t want to deactivate the object cache of the W3 Total Cache Plugin, I tried to explore it and check each option and found out that instead of deactivating the object cache, only enable wp-admin requests to be cached while the object cache is still activated.